joshferrara/joshferrara.github.com/_posts/2013-07-28-setting-goals.markdown

 If you can't tell, I'm guilty of this myself, and so I started out on a journey to document and make public the goals that I have for my life.
 But when I started down this road I was greeted by two interesting surprises:

-1. I already had a surprising number of goals in my head, I just called them 'dreams' instead.
+1. I already had a surprising number of goals in my head — I called them 'wishes'.
-2. Since I began to write these dreams down, I've had an uncanning motivation to start reaching these goals.
+2. Writing down my goals produced an uncanny motivation to start achieving them.

 To be clear, I wasn't making up goals from thin air; no, these were things I have had many conversations about, spent time dreaming about, and maybe even researched a bit over the years.
 But before I wrote them down, I wasn't accountable to them. **I couldn't fail at my goals because I hadn't officially made any.**